cloudfoundry/summit-hands-on-labs/basel-2018/kibosh-the-ultimate-service-broker/student-template.md

 ## Introduction
-In this lab you will learn to deploy and use Kibosh.
-Doing that you will learn to deploy Helm Charts as Services on Kubernetes via Kibosh' Open Service Broker API.
+In this lab you will explore Kibosh and learn to deploy Helm Charts as Services on Kubernetes via Kibosh' Open Service Broker API.
 On demand dedicated services the easy way.
-In this lab you will create a rabbit-mq service offering on Kibosh and use Kibosh to provision an instance of your rabbit-mq service, in less than half an hour.
+Joining us you will create a rabbit-mq service offering on Kibosh from a base chart and use Kibosh to provision an instance of your rabbit-mq service.

 ## Learning Objectives